Skip to main content

 • Previous hamstring injury [approximately 1/3 of hamstring strains are recurrent.]

-• Muscle weakness [ if gluts and /or core muscles are weak this can cause hamstrings to be overloaded]
+• Muscle weakness [ if glutes and /or core muscles are weak this can cause hamstrings to be overloaded]

 • Muscle tightness